llemarr42/plant-planter-planner/Project_Proposal.md

 ## Summary of Project Idea
 ### Identify the problem and your proposed solution.
-The problem is deforestation by people and forest fires.
-Our proposed solution is a robot that can plant seeds, while avoiding tree stumps and other obstacles.
+Currently there is a problem with the planting of grapes.
+The workers are underpaid and overworked.
+There is no process as of right now to make the planting of the grape saplings easier.
+Our project is to make a robot that will dig holes into the ground and plant the saplings gently to avoid damage to them.
+We will also need a system that will prevent the roots from drying out within the robot before they’re planted as well.
 ### How does this improve the world, community, school?
-This improves the world by allowing trees to be planted by a robot rather than a person or people spending hours replanting trees in huge areas.
+This improves the world by allowing grapes to be planted by a robot rather than a person or people spending hours planting in bigger areas.
 ### What are your essential and non-essential requirements?
 #### Essential
-- Either dig or push dirt out of the way
-  - Heavy/large enough to move dirt
+- Digging a hole wide enough to fit the saplings
-  - The digger or dirt pusher should be able to retract so it doesn't constantly dig trenches.
+  - The digger should be able to retract so it doesn't constantly dig trenches.
-- Run automatically
+- Robotic Arm
-- Battery accessible battery port and/or rechargeable
-- System that contains seeds and drops them individually
-  - We can use a gear that rotates
-  - Accessible seed container needs to be easily refilled
+  - Needs to be able to move in two directions
-- Measure distance
+  - Pick up the sapling.
 - Movement
   - Preferably treads for the wheels
   - Can move over rougher terrain
-  - Can avoid larger obstacles
-  - Possibly has the movement behavior of a Roomba
+- Have a system that prevents the saplings from drying out before they are planted
+- Measure distance
+- Run automatically
+- Battery accessible battery port and/or rechargeable
 #### Non-Essential
 - Self - Correction
   - A  way to right itself if it is flipped